 Look, we all have to pop into a gas station or a random strip mall every once in a while to grab a bite.
 If you know you will be running around or driving for a few hours, try to eat a meal or snack before leaving the house.
 Otherwise, the shopping will make you hungrier and more likely to make poor food choices.

-If you need to stop at a convenience place, don’t just wander the aisles and stare at the food.
-(I see this all the time).
-Have an “LBD” option for these places (you can read more about the DAO LBD method in my post on meal planning).
+If you need to stop at a convenience place, don’t just wander the aisles and stare at the food (I see this all the time).
+Have an “LBD” option for these places.

 For example, my go-to LBD for these places is something I know I can get in all of them, which I would recommend:

 - Fruit cups